 Alaska Structures® produces tensioned fabric structures designed meet the immediate and ongoing needs of the recycling industry.
 With the uncertainty following China’s ban on certain imports, material recovery facilities need to be flexible in their designs.
 Modular fabric buildings can be custom-designed to allow for changes including expansion, rapid setup and take down for easy transport and relocation, and the unmatched ability to be reconfigured for different applications …features that permanent structures do not offer.

-The GTXTM Series of gable truss buildings from Alaska Structures are engineered clear span warehouses and designed to meet local building codes.
+The GTXTM Series of gable truss buildings from Alaska Structures are engineered free span warehouses and designed to meet local building codes.
 With widths from 16 to 150 feet and to any length or height, the GTX series can meet the storage needs of the recycling industry.

 Engineered fabric buildings from Alaska Structures can be considered instant structures, capable of storing the tons of materials waiting for recycling, as well as the vehicles and equipment needed to collect and deposit the waste.
 Our MTXTM Series of fabric buildings a large single-arch structure and offer the ability to quickly create material and waste storage facilities.
 Choose from a large selection of equipment and personnel door sizes.